day8/re-com/README.md

 This will do a clean compile of the tests and load the required URL into your default browser.

-You can also debug the demo with the following:
+You can also debug the tests with the following:

 ```